marcgreen/semantic-joplin/similar-notes/README.md

 # Semantically Similar Notes

+## Work In Progress

+Only tested on osx, with very small number of notes.
+Ran into problems when testing on Windows:
+- webgl backend is erroring on windows (`passthrough is not supported, GL is disabled`). wasm backend has errors about perf-tools and smt else. node has errors about missing aws-sdk and some other modules...
+  - oh, looks like wasm BE doesn't support USE (according to npmjs.com). wonder if this is still true
+  - trying cpu BE just to test semantic similarity scores with my main corpus of notes (on my win box)
+    - get the same GL is disabled error as with webgl...?
+  - this gpu init error is an issue on electron's GH, recent comments from Sept 2021
+  - other people around the internet are asking about this error. only soln I've seen people report success with is to revert to older version of electron.

+## Summary

 The intent of this plugin is to help the joplin user find notes they have that might be relevant to the one they are editing.
 We plan to filter out linked notes despite relevancy, as an explicit linking implies the user is already aware of the relevance.
 This filtering is not yet implemented, however.

-Disclaimer: This plugin was written during a 2-week hackathon, without prior javascript or tensorflow familiarity.
-I'm grateful it seems to even work like one would expect.
+Disclaimer: This plugin was written during a 2-week hackathon, without prior javascript or tensorflow experience.
 PRs more than welcome :)

 ## Semanticness